Sustainable Peruvian Alpaca Fur

 Alpaca farmers are deeply impacted by the passing of their alpacas.
 Naturally, they realized the fur of these alpacas could be a valuable resource for local artisans.
 Giving a new life to these less fortunate alpacas created a new industry.
 In return, alpaca farmers use these earnings to provide a better quality of life for their family and their herd.
 Now, farmers are able to access veterinary attention, purchase medication, maintain their shelter, and continue supporting their family.

 Creating a cycle of sustainability

 Local artisans learned and perfected the art of curing the fur, cleaning it and even dyeing it using eco-friendly dyes.
 All done by hand and in small batches.
 Artisans began making rugs, slippers, and other products for the local market.
-Today, we make stuffies, decorative pillow covers, scarves, hats, and other products.
+Today, we make stuffies, decorative pillows, and hats.
 These products made from sustainable alpaca fur are now enjoyed all over the world.
 More importantly these products support thousands of Peruvian alpaca farmers, talented artisans, and their communities.